mrismanaziz/Reforestation/README.md

-## Want to hear a chimney joke?
-Got stacks of em!
-First one's on the house
+## I was at the library and asked if they have any books on "paranoia", the librarian replied, "yes, they are right behind you"